Introduction to Soil Types and Wine

 Clay soils are a paramount component to the great Tempranillo-based wines of Rioja, Spain.

-Clay soils tend to stay cooler and also retain water.
-There are several types of clay soils, including a lime rich clay called Calcareous Clay which is said to be even cooler.
+Clay soils tend to stay cooler and retain water.
+There are several types of clay soils, including callous clay, a lime-rich clay that is said to be even cooler.
 These soils are famous for producing some of the boldest red and white wines in the world.

-In Rioja and Ribera del Duero, Spain the highest quality Tempranillo vineyards grow on limestone-rich clay soils.
-In Burgundy, Vosne-Romanée is noted for producing the world’s most acclaimed Pinot Noir on clay limestone soil called Marl.
-In Chianti, the Albarese soil is a clay-limestone soil known for making bold Sangiovese wines.
-Finally, several hillside vineyards in Napa and the great Shiraz vineyards of Barossa are mostly found on clay-loam soils.
+The highest-quality Tempranillo vineyards grow on limestone-rich clay soils in Rioja and Ribera del Duero, Spain.
+In Burgundy, Vosne-Romanée is notable for producing the world’s most famous Pinot Noir on clay-limestone soil called Marl.
+In Chianti, the Albarese soil is a clay-limestone soil that makes bold Sangiovese wines.
+Finally, several hillside vineyards in Napa and the great Shiraz vineyards of Barossa are mostly on clay-loam soils.

 3. Silt Soils

 Silt soils retain water and heat.
-In cooler climate regions that have sun, the ideal silt soil sites tend to be mixed with a portion of limestone.
-Silt soils are very fine grained which makes growing roots very difficult.
+In cooler climate regions with sun, the ideal silt soil sites tend to mix with a portion of limestone.
+Silt soils are very fine-grained, which makes growing roots very difficult.

 The Loess (wind-blown silt) soils in eastern Washington are the top layer of soil that covers the sandy-loam ancient flood soils below.
-Washington wines are highly aromatic with slightly lighter color and smooth tannin.
-In Oregon, one of the favorite soil types for Pinot Noir is a silt-clay soil called Willakenzie.
+Washington wines are highly aromatic, slightly lighter in color, and smooth in tannin.
+In Oregon, one of the favorite soil types for Pinot Noir is Willakenzie, a silt-clay soil.

 4. Loam Soils

-Loam is nearly an equal mix of silt, clay and sand as well as an organic matter called humus.
-Loam is very fertile and typically causes vineyards to be over vigorous.
+Loam is nearly an equal mix of silt, clay, and sand and an organic matter called humus.
+Loam is very fertile and typically causes vineyards to be over-vigorous.
 Because of the vigor, most loam soils produce wines that have very little flavor and color.
 Despite this fact, loam soils offer great potential with wines made from vineyards that have rigorous pruning regimes.

 What about Gravel, Schist, Slate and Volcanic Soils?